bilsiq/comp723-text-mining/report.md

 # Abstract
 This project is a small illustration of modern text mining and tools, and how it is use these days.
-The projects takes an email data set that has a large number of spam emails.
+The projects takes an email data set that has a large number of spam and ham (legitimate) emails.
 Our objective is to build a text mining (machine learning) model to classify spam emails from others.
 Using various algorithms in the `sklearn` library in `python`.
 For example, Naive Bayes, Decision Tree and Multi-Layer Preceptron.